 The program evaluates herbaceous and woody plants in comparative trials, ultimately recommending the top performers to gardeners and the horticulture industry.
-More than 1,200 taxa (representing approximately 55,000 plants) were evaluated last year in the Bernice E. Lavin Plant Evaluation Garden, William Pullman Plant Evaluation Garden, the Ellis Goodman Family Foundation Green Roof Garden South, and the Josephine P. & John J. Louis Foundation Green Roof Garden North.
-In 2013, several new projects were started, including a trials of ornamental grasses (Molinia spp.), shrubby bush clovers (Lespedeza spp.), and Russian sages (Perovskia spp.).
+Approximately 900 taxa are currently evaluated in the Bernice E. Lavin Plant Evaluation Garden, the Green Roof Gardens, and various ancillary sites.

 About the Plant Evaluation Program